 (4) Battery has to be charged during summer storage at least once a month.

-(5) If your snowmobile is equipped with take a part shock, first oil change have to be performed after 1500 km or even before in hard usage.
-After that once a season or after 3000 km which ever occur first.
+(5) If your snowmobile is equipped with take a part shock, first oil change have to be performed after 1500 km After that once a season or after 3000 km which ever occur first.